 When a company’s free cash flow is negative, it covers its funding shortfall through its financing cycle by raising equity and debt capital.

-Since shareholders' equity is exposed to business risk, the returns paid on it are unpredictable and depend on the success of the venture.
+Since shareholders’ equity is exposed to business risk, the returns paid on it are unpredictable and depend on the success of the venture.
 Where a business rounds out its financing with debt capital, it undertakes to make capital repayments and interest payments (financial expense) to its lenders regardless of the success of the venture.
-Accordingly, debt represents an advance on the operating receipts generated by the investment that is guaranteed by the company's shareholders' equity.
+Accordingly, debt represents an advance on the operating receipts generated in the future by the investment that is guaranteed by the company’s shareholders’ equity.

 Short-term financial investment, the rationale for which differs from capital expenditures, and cash should be considered in conjunction with debt.
 We will always reason in terms of net debt (i.e. net of cash and of marketable securities, which are short-term financial investments) and net financial expense (i.e. net of financial income).